When it comes to hair extension grades, I’m sure you’ve heard enough about “7A” and “8A”.

 All good right?
 Well…

-In addition, when shopping hair extensions from one company, it makes sense to use this hair grades to differentiate between different qualities of hair.
+In addition, when shopping for hair extensions from one company, it makes sense to use these hair grades to differentiate between different qualities of hair.

-Because different company has different quality standard to define different hair grade.
+Because the different company has different quality standard to define different hair grade.

-Enough sure, “8A” hair of one company could be a “10A” from another company.
+Enough sure, the “8A” hair of one company could be a “10A” from another company.

 So, if you compare the same hair product from multiple companies, you should NOT just be focused on the grade number, it really doesn’t matter!
 Quality is the key we should first consider.